 12. Glue the small stairs below the back door.

 13. Use the included cardstock to make a base.
-The kit also includes pieces for a farm fence.
+The kit also includes pieces for a fence.

 This piece can be finished with any method you are used to.
 Don’t worry about it being perfect.
 Just have fun and enjoy the process!

-Curved Portico House by Jackie Smith
+Curved Portico House made out of aluminum cans by Jackie Smith